Bronzila/TrackYourFit_docs/Projectmanagement/SRS.md

 - Manage all users

-Admin should be able to delete inappropriate users.
+Admin should be able to delete inappropriate users and give/take usergroups like admin and trainer

 - Create account